miraytopal/StudyTracker-PyMySQL/README.md

 - Analyze your study records by category, date or both
 - Delete your categories when you don't want to use them again (avoid allocating unnecessary memory)

+### Future Works :rocket: :
+Planned to add these features to the repository:
+- Deleting and editing study records
+- Option to add date information manually

 #### Prerequirenments :

 - PyMSQL